 Those who are not able to join a full-time campus program due to work or family responsibilities, for example, can still earn a degree by enrolling in a health care administration degree online program.
 Consider online programs that are accredited and offer internships that can engage you with hands-on, real-world learning experiences .Online degree programs in health care administration are offered at the associate, bachelor's, master's and doctoral level.

 Health care administrators may also be called health care executives or health service managers.
 Here are a few of the things they're typically responsible for doing:

 - Improve efficiency and quality in delivering health care services

 - Represent the facility at investor meetings or on governing boards

 In 2016, health care administrators earned a mean annual wage of $109,370.
 Here are the five states that had the highest mean annual wage in 2016:

 - Alaska: $121,530

 The BLS notes that health care managers may need training in hospital organization and management, accounting and budgeting, law and ethics, health economics and health information systems.
-Some students specialize in a particular area or type of facility, for example, mental health.
-Graduate programs may include supervised experience such as an externship.
+Some students may choose to specialize in a particular area or type of facility, for example, mental health.
+Graduate degree programs may include supervised experience such as an externship.

 Learn more about the field of HCA, as well as related career paths, in our infographic below.